mr-eggleton/web-lit-core/_articles/10-web-builders.md

 * But what if we have information that changes all the time?
 Or if we have lots and lots of information?
 What are sites that change a lot?
   * Examples might be: Weather and news sites, blogs, social media sites like Facebook, instagram, shopping sites.
 * What kinds of sites or pages do we visit most often?
 What does this say about the internet? (i.e. lots of change, lots of new information)

+:::

+### Pet Page

+* Let’s imagine we’re making a site that lists different pets, where people can browse the listings see if they want to adopt a pet.
+* What pages do we need on our site?
+* Let’s say we have our “home” and “about” pages already.
+* What steps do we do with the pet data we have to make a page for each pet?

+::: notes

 * Let’s imagine we’re making a site with lots of pages-- a site that lists different pets, where people can browse the listings see if they want to adopt a pet.
 * Ask learners: What pages do we need on our site? (home page, maybe an about page, and maybe a page that talks about each pet)
 * So let’s figure out the steps for doing our web site creation process, and write the steps or, in other words, an algorithm for it.
 Let’s say we have our “home” and “about” pages already.
 And we’ll use the pet data we just collected.
 What’s the algorithm we’d write for this process?

-:::

-### Pet Page

 > Tip!
 Sample algorithm for creating pet pages is here:
 >